dcoles/ivle/doc/dev/architecture.rst

 the user's home directory over a read-only version of the base on demand.
 This was implemented as part of ``trampoline`` and used a secondary program ``timount`` (see :file:`bin/timount/timount.c`) run at regular intervals to unmount unused jails.
-This uses the :const:`MNT_EXPIRE` flag from :manpage:`umount(2)` that only unmounts a directory if it hasn't been accessed since the previous call with :const:`MNT_EXPIRE`.
+This uses the :const:`MNT_EXPIRE` flag for :manpage:`umount(2)` (available since Linux 2.6.8) that only unmounts a directory if it hasn't been accessed since the previous call with :const:`MNT_EXPIRE`.

-While quite effective, AUFS appears to cause NFS caching issues when IVLE is run as a cluster.
-The current system uses the much older *bind mount* feature which allows directories to be accessible from another location in the file system.
+While quite effective, AUFS appears to cause NFS caching issues when IVLE is run as a cluster as well as questionable inclusion status in newer distributions.
+The current system used in IVLE the much older *bind mount* feature which allows directories to be accessible from another location in the file system.
 By carefully read-only bind mounting the jail image and then bind mounting the user's :file:`/home` and :file:`/tmp` directory data over the top we can create a jail with only three bind mounts and at virtually no filesystem overhead.